alekseyl/rails_sql_prettifier/README.md

   # only formatting without colorization, you can run output of to_niceql as a SQL query in connection.execute
   Model.scope.to_niceql

-  # prettify PG errors if scope runs with any
+  # will run prettified sql and hence will properly prettify PG errors if scope runs with any
   Model.scope_with_err.exec_niceql
 ```